On $\{k\}$-Roman graphs: complexity of recognition and the case of split graphs: An alternative proof for via perfect matchings in hypergraphs

 A \emph{hypergraph} $H = (V, E)$ is a finite set of vertices $V$ together with a family $E$ of distinct, nonempty subsets of $V$, called edges.
 For $k \geq 2$, a \emph{$k$-uniform} hypergraph is one in which each edge has cardinality~$k$.
 Hence, graphs are 2-uniform hypergraphs.
 A \emph{perfect matching} in a hypergraph $H= (V,E)$ is a set of pairwise disjoint hyperedges with union $V$.
 A vertex $v$ in a hypergraph $H$ is said be \emph{isolated} if it belongs to no edge.
 Given a hypergraph $H = (V,E)$ without isolated vertices, an \emph{edge cover} in $H$ is a set $E'\subseteq E$ of hyperedges such that every vertex of $H$ belongs to a hyperedge in $E'$ (see, e.g.,~\cite{Schrijver2003}).
 The \emph{edge cover number} of $H$, denoted $\rho(H)$, is the minimum cardinality of an edge cover in $H$.
 Restricting the above definitions to $2$-uniform hypergraphs, we obtain the usual definitions of perfect matchings, edge covers, and the edge cover number for graphs.

 Given a graph $G$, the \emph{middle graph} of $G$, denoted $M(G)$, is the graph obtained from $G$ by subdividing every edge and joining two of the subdivided vertices by an edge if they share a neighbor (see~\cite{Hamada76}).
-In this section we generalize some known results on middle graphs to the hypergraph setting, connecting the existence of perfect matchings in hypergraphs with the property of being a $\{k\}$-Roman graph, for certain graphs related to hypergraphs.
-This connection implies that the problem of recognizing $\{k\}$-Roman graphs is \textsf{NP}-hard for all $k\ge 3$, even when restricted to the class of split graphs.
+In this section we generalize several known results on domination in middle graphs~\cite{sym12050751,MR4740902,MR4499617} to the hypergraph setting, connecting the existence of perfect matchings in hypergraphs with the property of being a $\{k\}$-Roman graph, for certain graphs related to hypergraphs.
+This connection gives an alternative proof that the problem of recognizing $\{k\}$-Roman graphs is \textsf{NP}-hard for all $k\ge 3$, even when restricted to the class of split graphs.

 \begin{sloppypar} Kazemnejad et al.~\cite[Theorem 2.10]{MR4499617} proved that for every graph $G$ without isolated vertices, $\gamma(M(G)) = \rho(G)$.
 Note that this implies that if $G$ is an $n$-vertex graph without isolated vertices, then $\lceil \frac{n}{2}\rceil\le \gamma(M(G))\le n-1$.
 The former inequality was also proved by Basilio et al.~\cite{sym12050751}, who showed in addition that $\gamma(M(G)) = n/2$ if and only if $G$ has a perfect matching.
 Kim~\cite{MR4740902} showed that if $G$ is an $n$-vertex graph, then \hbox{$\gr(M(G)) = n$}.
 These last two results imply the following result. \end{sloppypar}